-According to official FHA guidelines, borrowers are limited to having debt ratios of 31% on the front end, and 43% on the back end.
-Here are the relevant excerpts from the HUD Handbook:
+According to official FHA guidelines, borrowers are generally limited to having debt ratios of 31% on the front end, and 43% on the back end.

-Those are the current FHA DTI ratio limits for 2015.
-We expect these requirements to remain in place for 2016, since HUD has not announced any changes to them.
-If they do update their debt ratio guidelines in 2016, we will update this page to reflect those changes.
+Those are the current FHA DTI ratio limits for 2021.
+We expect these requirements to remain in place throughout the year, since HUD has not announced any changes to them.
+If they do update their debt ratio guidelines in 2022, we will update this page to reflect those changes.

 Compensating Factors for Borrowers with High Debt

 On the surface, this suggests that borrowers with DTI numbers above the stated limits could have a harder time qualifying for FHA loans.
 But that's not always the case.
 There are exceptions to the official debt-to-income caps.

 Image: Compensating factors for debt ratios in manual underwriting.
 Source: HUD Handbook 4000.1

 HUD gives mortgage lenders some leeway to approve borrowers with DTI ratios higher than the above-stated limits, as long as the lender can find and document "significant compensating factors."

 A partial list of compensating factors is presented below.